Effects of the El Niño–Southern Oscillation in Australia: 2020s–present

-Picnic area inundated as floodwaters rose (Western Sydney).
+A picnic area inundated as floodwaters rose, Western Sydney.

 Although the unusually powerful 2019–20 Australian bushfire season was one of the most destructive bushfire seasons on record, it occurred in a neutral ENSO period and was rather intensified by a strong positive IOD.
 La Niña conditions began to take effect in the 2020-21 summer, which resulted in the coolest summer in nine years and wettest in four years (with 29% more rainfall than average).
 The La Niña event, although weak, caused the floods in March in southeastern Australia, which led to above-average rainfall and flooding in the Hawkesbury-Nepean catchment and on the Mid North Coast of New South Wales.

 November 2021 was one of the wettest on record across some areas in eastern and northern Australia, after a La Niña was officially declared for the 2021–22 summer, making it the first back-to-back La Niña event since 2010–12.
 Moreover, the summer of 2021–22 in Sydney was the wettest in 30 years due to the persisting La Niña conditions.
 From late February to early March 2022, southeastern Queensland and northeastern New South Wales experienced significant rainfalls and flooding, which marked the phase of two years of wet La Niña summers in eastern Australia.
 After the floods in July 2022 in New South Wales, La Niña was declared once again for spring as higher than above average rainfall was recorded in October in New South Wales, making it the third La Niña event in a row.
 In March 2023, La Niña was officially declared over in Australia, with sea surface temperatures returning to normal or neutral.

 In July 2023, the World Meteorological Organization declared that El Niño has developed in the tropical Pacific for the first time in 7 years.
 In September 2023, the Bureau of Meteorology formally declared an El Niño weather event, for the first time in 8 years, after hot and dry conditions prevailed over south-east Australia during spring.
+In mid-2026, the rapid transition toward an El Niño event is expected to bring Australia a warmer and drier second half of the year, with increased risks of droughts, heat waves, and bushfires.
+It was noted that Pacific Ocean temperatures had risen at their fastest rate since 1976, while the Bureau of Meteorology indicated that the event could become one of the strongest El Niño events on record.
+Because El Niño events follow a seasonal cycle, an onset during autumn or early winter allows more time for strengthening before reaching peak intensity in spring or summer.